wijo2/DDoor-Rework/README.md

 step 2: go to https://github.com/wijo2/DDoor-Rework/releases and download the .net v.4.5.2 file, and drag it into the aftermentioned plugins folder.

 step 3: boot up the game, if you see the bind gui for weapon switch at the top left of the title screen that means it has been successfully installed.
-If not however, try the other file on the releases page, the first suggested version doesn't work for everyone.
+If not however, try the other file on the releases page, the above suggested version doesn't work for everyone.